Teoría de La Cura

 “Una dolencia curable se curaba con una cura.”

-Writing the Theory of Cure also required the creation of some new concepts.
+Writing the Theory of Cure also required the creation of several new concepts.
 Modern medicine has no clear definition of cure, much less an agreed scientific definition.
-As a result, many of the concepts required to support an understanding of cure are poorly developed in English – or in any language.
+As a result, many of the concepts required to support an understanding of cure are poorly developed in English.

 My Theory of Cure goal is to create a comprehensive view of cure that can be applied to any type of illness or disease.
-By starting with a process of simplification, I was able to accomplish much more.
-The resulting general theory of cure is not limited to diseases – it can be applied to any problem in a goal directed system.
+Starting with a process of simplification, I was able to accomplish much more.
+The resulting general theory of cure is not limited to diseases – it can be applied to any problem in a goal directed system, like a flat tire.

-Because I speak English reasonably well I was able to make effective use of current words and language by simply selecting some clear definitions already in use.
-I was also able to combine words to create new ideas.
+Because I speak English reasonably well I was able to make effective use of current words and language by selecting some clear definitions already in use and combining well known words to create new ideas.

 This required a change in the definition of “cause“.
-The epidemiological cause of dehydration, or scurvy, or a broken arm, or COVID ARDS (acute respiratory distress syndrome) is in the past.
-Going back into the past to address the failure to drink water, eat healthy foods, to fall down the stairs, or to be exposed to the virus, is not possible.
+The epidemiological cause of dehydration, or scurvy, or a broken arm, or COVID ARDS (Acute Respiratory Distress Syndrome) is in the past.
+Going back into the past to address the failure to drink water, eat healthy foods, to fall down the stairs, or to avoid be exposed to the virus, is not possible.
 We cannot cure “past causes.”
 A cure requires addressing the present cause.
 Drinking water now, consuming Vitamin C new, healing the injury now and addressing the respiratory distress.
-The concept of present cause does not exist in modern medicine, but it is required to cure.
+The concept of present cause does not exist in modern medicine, but it is required to understand cure.

 So the definition of cure became an elementary case of illness is cured when its present cause has been successfully addressed.

-I’m looking for Spanish speakers to give me some input.
+I’m looking for Spanish speakers to give me some input on this draft.

 to your health, tracy